pkulium/Unified_MLLM_Fairness/README.md

 We use the bias evaluation benchmark from [Finetuning Text-to-Image Diffusion Models for Fairness](https://github.com/sail-sg/finetune-fair-diffusion) for measuring demographic bias in generated images.

+For detailed bias metrics and evaluation protocols, please refer to the [finetune-fair-diffusion](https://github.com/sail-sg/finetune-fair-diffusion) repository.

-To locating bias in generated images:
+To locating bias in the model:

 ```bash
 python locating_bias/detect_gender.py --model_path /path/to/model
 ```

-For detailed bias metrics and evaluation protocols, please refer to the [finetune-fair-diffusion](https://github.com/sail-sg/finetune-fair-diffusion) repository.

 ## Datasets